rougepied/saint-laurent/README.md

 # Front end

-Assuming that you have node, npm and [Brunch.io](http://brunch.io/) installed.
+Assuming that you have node (with npm) bower and [Brunch.io](http://brunch.io/) installed.

+	npm install
+	bower install
 	brunch b -P